Entrepreneurial Producing for the Creative Industries

 Ingenious Media, leading UK Media Investment Group.
 Ingenious are sponsors of the course and will provide tuition by investment managers across Music, Film, Television, as well as Financial Presentation and Packaging.
 Includes keynote speech by Ingenious founder/owner Patrick McKenna.

 Lee and Thompson, leading IP law firm.
 L&T provides course advice and tuition by partners Lawrence Engel (Music), Marc Ashelford (Digital), Richard Lever (Television), Will Everitt (Theatre), Christos Michael (Film), and Jeremy Gawade (Financing and Entrepreneurial Packaging).

 Those supporting and contributing to the course tuition include CREATIVE ENGLAND, PACT, WFTV, BISC, AIM, UKIE, TMA, PA, SKILLSET.

 The course is a 10-month, intensive course based in the National Film and Television’s studios in Beaconsfield, with some teaching taking place in London.

 The course consists of six 5-week modules across 3 terms.
+Each week consists of 3 days of tuition with the other two for reading and preparation.
 Modules start with either a tutorial or workshop.
 Each module takes the student a step further as well as reviewing and consolidating previous knowledge.